Listen to this blog as a podcast:

 Gothic Wedding Style Attire

 Groom and groomsmen attire typically features darker colors like black, charcoal, or burgundy.
-Black velvet and top hats fit the gothic vibe.
+Think velvet jackets with black satin and top hats – these fit into gothic styles.

 Gothic Wedding Decor

 Romantic Goth wedding decor can include candles and candelabras, wrought iron, fortune teller crystal balls, lanterns, and other elements that give a sense of mystery.
-Candles and dim lighting enhance the moody atmosphere.
+Candles and dim lighting enhance the moody atmosphere and give a true gothic vibe.
 For centerpieces, think classic elements like stone and wood slabs with old books on top, crystal candle holders with black and red taper candles, colored glassware, etc.

 The Music

 Gothic weddings may feature dark and atmospheric music.
-Live bands or solo musicians with a darker aesthetic can add to the ambiance.
+Live bands or solo musicians can add to the ambiance.
 There are a number of examples to listen to on YouTube that can give you a great idea for the music to be played, especially for your first dance, on your big day.

 Gothic Elegance In The Ceremony